 Hi there and welcome!
-Read on to learn more about me, Heather Fraelick, and affiliate Elsa Guenther…
+Read on to learn more about me, Heather Fraelick, and associate manual therapist, Elsa Guenther…

 Hi there and welcome.